Irradiance Sensor With 4-20mA Output

-This Irradiance Sensor is used to measure the radiation flux density of Solar PV Plants having an Analog Input Datalogger.
-Besides Irridiation Sensor, it includes also an Internal Module Temperature Sensor.
+This Irradiance Sensor is used to measure the radiation flux density of Solar PV Plants having an 4-20mA Input Datalogger.
+Besides Irradiance, it includes also an Internal cell Temperature Sensor.
 It is supplied along with Mounting Bracket and Cable.

 A silicon solar cell can be used as an irradiance sensor, because the short-circuit current is proportional to irradiance.
 Our sensors are built out of a monocrystalline solar cell connected to a shunt.
 Due to the low resistance of the shunt the cell operates next to short circuit.